 • Is it realistic to demand, as the Memorandum does, that in 2-3 years time we sort improprieties and issues that lasted for decades let alone in a country that did nothing to this aim during the last 2,5 years?

 • Since current financial policies and some other terms dictated by the Memorandum have ruined the economy and created huge reactions in Greek society, would it not be wise to reconsider them?

-• Can a society, even one with bad habits, show maturity and trust under a regime of cultivated terror, shame, humiliation and insecurity?
+• Can a society, particularly one with "bad habits," show maturity and trust under a regime of cultivated terror, shame, humiliation and insecurity?

 Greece needs patience, perseverance, guarantees (e.g. Eurobonds), investments and technical assistance to achieve the structural changes needed if it wants to recover whether or not within the Eurozone.
 Since the basis of everything is education, we need to shape it quickly so that it develops rationalism and produces responsible citizens.
 This will of course take a long time.
 In the meantime, however, we have much to learn from some of our partners, particularly as regards the amelioration of our state mechanism.
 Therefore, I believe that the most significant contribution of the Eurozone could be the European Consulting Group (“Task Force”) for the modernisation of our public administration, on the condition that we make good use of it.
 For this reason, I insist that any attempts to this end must be supported by all of us, to get away from our feudal type state and to rationalise its structures as soon as possible.